Managing minor winter ailments

 If you have young children or grandchildren they may also be eligible for a free flu vaccination.

-Also, don’t forget that if you’re aged 65 or over, you are eligible for the pneumococcal vaccine, which will help protect you from pneumococcal diseases such as pneumonia.
-Ask your GP.
+Also, don’t forget that if you’re aged 65 or over, or have certain health conditions, you are eligible for the pneumococcal vaccine, which will help protect you from pneumococcal diseases such as pneumonia.
+Ask your GP practice.

 It is important to keep warm in winter – both inside and outdoors.
 Keeping warm over the winter months can help to prevent colds, flu and more serious health problems such as heart attacks, strokes, pneumonia and depression.